 - 3. You are prompted to open or save the file.
-Click Save to save it onto your computer. - ► To install available key and certificate files onto the PX3: - 1.
+Click Save to save it onto your computer. - To install available key and certificate files onto the PX3: - 1.
 Choose Device Settings > Security > SSL Certificate. - 2.
-Select the "Upload Key and Certificate" checkbox at the bottom of the page.
+Select the "Upload Key and Certificate" checkbox at the bottom of the page. - 3.
+The Key File and Certificate File fields appear.
+Click to select the key and/or certificate file.